Child Maltreatment - Neglect

 Healthcare providers who specialize in child abuse will examine the child's body.
 They will ask about other health conditions and if the child's vaccinations are current.
 They may want to talk to the child or anyone who cares for the child to get more information about the neglect.
 The healthcare providers may ask if the child has been eating, taking medicines, and given clothing.
 They may also want to know who is neglecting the child, and how long the neglect has been happening.

 - Blood and urine tests may show signs of infection, malnutrition, or dehydration.
 The tests may also be used to get information about the child's overall health.

 - X-ray or CT scan pictures may show any broken or displaced bones, or internal injuries.
 The child may be given contrast liquid to help injuries show up better.
 Tell the healthcare provider if the child has ever had an allergic reaction to contrast liquid.

 A child who has been neglected may be placed in a daycare center or foster home.
 Services may be offered to help the child feel safe and cared for.
 Treatment may also include any of the following:

 - Counseling may help the child feel less scared, depressed, or anxious.
-The child's healthcare provider may suggest that the child see a counselor to help him with how he feels.
+The child's healthcare provider may suggest that the child see a counselor to help him or her with how he or she feels.